DanielLapido/Breast_cancer/README.md

 ## LDA

-This classification model performs better for multi-class classification, however we have already seen that we have very well separated groups, so LDA might perform as well as logistic regression.
-Nonetheless this method requires predictors to be somehow Gaussian.
+This classification model performs better for multi-class classification, however we have already seen that we have very separated groups, so LDA might perform as good as logistic regression.
+Nonetheless this method requires predictors to be somewhat Gaussian.

 Properly adjusting the prior probabilities, the results obtained are the following: